Angela Aycock: WNBA

-Post-basketball
+College

+Personal life

 In 2002, Aycock moved on from professional basketball to become a nun of the Russian Orthodox Church Outside Russia after converting to it, coming from a Baptist background.
 According to her sister, she was apparently introduced to the church during her time visiting various churches and cathedrals in Europe.
 She took the name Sister Paula, and was subsequently cloistered at the Protection of the Holy Virgin Mary Convent in Bluffton, Canada.
 In mid-2003 she transferred to another convent, the location of which is not known.

 Other honors

 In February 2003, Aycock made the journey from her Bluffton convent to the KU campus in Lawrence, Kansas to see her jersey (No. 12) retired.
 It remains the last time she has made a public appearance.